deepguider/DeepGuider/src/vps/README.md

-These codes are all based on https://github.com/Nanne/pytorch-NetVlad .
+These codes are  based on [NetVLAD: CNN architecture for weakly supervised place recognition](https://github.com/Nanne/pytorch-NetVlad) [1].

 We use their open source code as very initial example code for VPS of DeepGuider.